haiderali711/Cyber-Physical-Systems-and-Systems-of-Systems-/README.md

 ### Commit message structure

+    `git commit -m "<Subject line of the commit Message>

+    <Body of the Message will be written here>"`

-    1. Separate subject from body with a blank line ..*
+    1. Separate subject from body with a blank line as

-    2. Limit the subject line to 50 characters
+    2. Subject line should be maximum 50 characters
-    ..* The limitation for the git commit's main message should be no more longer than 50 characters.

-    3. Capitalise the subject line
+    3. Start the Subject line with a Capital letter

-    4. Do not end the subject line with a period
+    4. Do not end the subject line with a period (.)

     5. Use the imperative mood in the subject line